marcocavanna/FireDataModeler/README.md

 #### `model` {String}
 The name of the model to use and extract data
 #### `extract` {Object}
-The key to extract from model.
+The key to extract from the model.
 Each key must be a `string`, to set optionality must start with `?` char, to set to required must start with `!`.
 It could contain the object key path into take the value.

 Example
 ```js